Yash-Singh1/stylex-vscode/README.md

 ### Color Decorators

 Change values of colors using a color picker.
+Works with both `defineVars` and `defineConsts`.

 ![Color Picker](./assets/color-picker.png)

 ### Auto Complete

-Autocomplete styles
+Autocomplete styles and constants from `defineVars` and `defineConsts`.

 ![Autocomplete](./assets/autocomplete.png)